arantebw/portfolio/README.md

 ## Foreign Languages <span id="languages"></span>

-These are the foreign languages that I learned and/or currently learning to speak, read, and write aside from my mother tounge of Filipino.
+These are the foreign languages that I learned and/or currently learning to speak, read, and write aside from my mother tongue of Filipino.

 - [English (American)](#)
 - [Nihongo (Japanese)](#) learning-in-progress